loco/wp-loco/readme.txt

 * Fixed bug where editor code view was not redrawn on resize
 * Fixed bug where fuzzy flag caused format flag to be ignored
 * Fixed bug where autoloader responded to very long class names
-* Purging wp object cache when active plugin list changes
+* Purging WP object cache when active plugin list changes
+* Added experimental source word count into POT info tab
+* Bumped WP compatibility to 4.8.1

 = 2.0.14 =
 * Editor improvements inc. column sorting